carter-yagemann/barnum-learner/README.md

 for detecting anomalies.
 It reports the final results in terms of error rates and produces a graph for visualization.

-`knn.py` also takes the output from the previously mentioned evaluation phase and clusters anomalies using KNN with cosine distance.
+`cluster.py` also takes the output from the previously mentioned evaluation phase and clusters anomalies using nearest neighbor with cosine distance.
 Note that the evaluation files you want to query will need to be in a seperate directory from the files used for training.

 # Useful features